graphql/graphql-spec/spec/Section 5 -- Validation.md

 }
 ```

-Conversely the leaf field selections of GraphQL operations must be of type
+Conversely the underlying type of leaf field selections of GraphQL operations
-scalar, enum, or list of those types.
-Leaf selections on objects, interfaces, unions
+must be scalar or enum.
+Leaf selections without subfields on fields whose
-or list of those types without subfields are disallowed.
+underlying type is object, interface, or union are disallowed.

 Let's assume the following additions to the query root operation type of the
 schema: